IFRS 16 example: How the new lease accounting changes financial reporting

 Practical implementation of IFRS 16

 It is also important to assess the impact of IFRS 16 on a company's financial stability.
 Companies should review their financial ratios and, if necessary, take measures to ensure their financial stability.
-It may also be necessary to improve communication with investors and explain to them the impact of IFRS 16 on the company.
+It may also be necessary to improve communication with investors and explain the impact of IFRS 16 on the company.

 Conclusion